Buy the Books

 The Hardest Fight

 The Other Side of the Hill

 Did You Know?

 You Might Also Like

-Peter will be giving not one, but two talks at the Stamford Georgian Festival.
-Sunday 24th will see social history talk, "Love and War, Sherry and Tripe" followed by an examination of the historical novel, "Fact and Fiction".See www.stamfordgeorgianfestival.co.uk for full details
+Peter gave not one, but two talks at the Stamford Georgian Festival in September.
+The spendid Arts Centre Ballroom saw a knowldgeable crowd for social history talk, "Love and War, Sherry and Tripe", which was followed by an examination of the historical novel, "Fact and Fiction" at the Endowed School Chapel.See www.stamfordgeorgianfestival.co.uk for full details

 NAPOLEONIC DAY GOES PLURAL

 Following the great success of the first East Midlands Napoleonic Day in February this year, an expanded event is planned for 2018. the EAST MIDLAND NAPOLEONIC DAYS are scheduled for the weekend of 3/4 March with some old friends returning and lots of new features and speakers.
+Keep an eye on the button bottom left for latest.
 More news soon!

 THE POWER OF THIRTEEN